fleaflet/flutter_map/docs/examples-and-errors/common-errors.md

 # Common Errors (and issues)

-Due to the complex internal structure and composition of `flutter_map`, maps with controllers and maps using other 'advanced' features, are unfortunately prone to small, albeit annoying, errors - particularly after the null safety update v0.13.0.
+Due to the complex internal structure and composition of 'flutter_map', maps with controllers and maps using other 'advanced' features, are unfortunately prone to small, albeit annoying, errors - particularly after the null safety update v0.13.0.
 These errors are either:

 - a consequence of many rushed changes, and as such, are well hidden away throughout the library
 - a consequence of bad documentation